Computational Narrative Understanding for Expressive Text-to-Speech: The LibriQuote Dataset

-We mainly follow the recipe of LibriHeavy \cite{libriheavy} to align audio files downloaded from LibriVox to their original text.
-However, we filter out books that are unlikely to contain fictional characters, such as bibliographical work or other type of non-fictional works.
-We describe the filtering and alignment stages below.
+Our data creation pipeline is similar to the one proposed for LibriHeavy \cite{libriheavy}.
+However, we filter out books that are unlikely to contain fictional characters, such as bibliographical or other types of non-fictional works.
+We detail the filtering and audio-text alignment stages below.